10 Reasons You’re Not Losing Weight On a Ketogenic Diet

 2) Too Many Calories

-Many advocates of low carb and ketogenic diets claim that it isn’t necessary to count calories.
+Many advocates of low carb and ketogenic diets claim that counting calories isn’t necessary.

-Firstly, this is correct, and there is no need to count calories to lose weight successfully (3).
+This is correct; there is no need to count calories to successfully lose weight (3).

-However, just because we don’t need to count calories does not mean they are not important.
+However, just because counting calories isn’t necessary doesn’t mean calories are important.

-Often, a diet based on satisfying, nutrient-dense food will help to normalize the amount we eat, and most people won’t need to worry about counting calories.
+Often, a diet based on satisfying, nutrient-rich foods will naturally help regulate how much we eat, so people won’t need to focus on counting calories.

-That said, if someone is continuously struggling to lose weight on keto, then it is possible that they are simply overeating.
+That said, if someone is consistently struggling to lose weight on keto, overeating could be the issue.

-In this situation, or for anyone who is unsure of the nutritional content of what they’re eating, counting calories may be useful.
+In this situation, or for anyone who is uncertain about the nutritional content of their meals, tracking calories can be useful tool.

 Key Point: Weight loss stalls sometimes have a simple explanation: too much food and too many calories.